MeerUzairWasHere/docker-commands/README.md

 docker run -it ubuntu
 ```

-## Managing Images

-List all images on your local machine:
+## List all images on your local machine:

 ```bash
 docker images